 4. Concrete Countertops:

 Concrete countertops, which are typically custom-crafted on site, may actually run homeowners more per square foot than granite or even marble countertops, according to concretenetwork.com.
-This is attributed not to material costs but to the time and artistry required of the installer.
-Concrete countertops can be made in irregular shapes, with custom edges, and with accompanying backsplashes or integral drainboards.
+This is because of the time and artistry required of the installer.
+It is possible for concrete countertops to be irregular shapes, with custom edges, and with accompanying backsplashes or integral drainboards.
 Also taking off as a DIY project, some impressive concrete countertops have resulted from the ferocious DIY efforts of top bloggers like A Beautiful Mess and Little Green Notebook.
 Concrete vanity tops are also widely popular.
-These concrete counter tops specifically for the bathroom can be found in standard sizes, which keeps the cost down and means they are easily available.
+These concrete counter tops specifically for the bathroom can be standard sizes, which keeps the cost down and means they are easily available.

 5. Concrete Sinks:

 When we rolled out our line of concrete sinks, we didn’t do so just to satiate a growing appetite for concrete trough sinks, concrete vessel sinks, and other concrete basins – our NativeStone Collection was designed specifically as an improvement upon typical (if you can call any concrete sink “typical”) concrete sink production methods.
 We came up with a process that makes our concrete sinks refreshingly practical – durable, stain-resistant, and lighter in weight.
 Thanks to the addition of jute fiber, a rapidly renewing natural resource, a NativeStone sink is 40 percent lighter than the average concrete sink.
-This is a fact that is very appreciated during sink installation and while tallying shipping costs.
+An appreciated fact during sink installation and while tallying shipping costs.

 Meanwhile, our state-of-the-art nanosealer makes the sinks compulsively touchable, very durable, and impervious to stains.
 We’re happy to say that Native Trails’ place in the concrete trend is cemented.